 Adopting a Child in a Dependency:

 Dependency cases are a major component of adoption law because they are frequently a precursor to adoptions.
-Dependency cases are also complex and specialized cases that involve the Department of Child Safety, numerous attorneys, frequent court hearings, and in some instances, trials.
+Dependency cases are also complex and specialized cases that involve DCS, numerous attorneys, frequent court hearings, and in some instances, trials.
 We help our clients navigate these confusing and frustrating cases.

 Arizona Revised Statutes define a “Dependent Child” as a child who is adjudicated to be: